ManasaMaddi05/National-Power-Outage-Duration-Predictor/README.md

 # How Long Will the Darkness Last? 🔦
-Lakshmi Manasa Maddi and Rakshan Patnaik
+Authors: Lakshmi Manasa Maddi and Rakshan Patnaik

 ## Introduction